The Last Queen (film)

 The Last Queen (الملكة الأخيرة) is a 2022 historical drama film co-directed by Adila Bendimerad and Damien Ounouri.
 It was primarily funded by Algeria, but also received support from France and Taiwan.

 Plot

-In 1516, the corsair Aroudj Barbarossa liberates the city of Algiers from the power of the Spanish, thereby taking control of the kingdom.
-However, he had allied himself with King Salim Toumi, who dies under unexplained circumstances.
-Gradually, rumors spread that it was Barbarossa himself who may have assassinated the king.
-The wife of the late king, Queen Zaphira, decides to confront him and stand up against him.
+In 1516, the corsair Aroudj Barbarossa freed the city of Algiers from Spanish rule, thereby taking control of the kingdom.
+However, he had allied himself with another ruler, King Salim Toumi, who died in mysterious circumstances.
+Rumours gradually spread that Barbarossa himself may have assassinated the king.
+The late king's wife, Queen Zaphira, decided to confront Barbarossa and stand up to him.